In this post, pantry organization tips made easy, we’re sharing our best tricks for keeping the pantry organized with baskets all year long!

 while using the other side of the pantry for dry goods.

-I know baskets can get expensive sometimes so use coupons and seasonal sales to get more bang for your buck.
+Baskets can get expensive sometimes so make sure to use coupons and seasonal sales to get more bang for your buck.

 Labels & Organization

 Labels come in all shapes and sizes.
 So, if you don’t feel comfortable making your own, don’t sweat it.

 Office supply stores sell lots of diy label options and most of the time all you need is your home computer and printer.

 Use Vintage and Thrifted Baskets for Extra Storage

 Depending on the size of your pantry and kitchen, consider using large vintage and thrifted baskets for extra storage.